youssefhmidi/e2ee_ChatApp/README.md

 all the file in the "/routes/" directory handle incomming requests and calls a function in the "/controllers/" directory who uses some features form the "/services/" directory or use some packages from the "/_internals/", and then those directories mutate the database and return a success or a data response, also the socket package may send someting to the end user because it streams data.

-for the request/response cycle heres a example of it:
+for the request/response cycle here's a example of it:

 !["Detailed view of the request/response cycle"](https://github.com/youssefhmidi/E2E_encryptedConnection/blob/main/.assets/3.png)